logzio/logz-docs/_source/user-guide/infrastructure-monitoring/annotations.md

 * Select **Annotations** > **New**.
 * The annotation form will appear.
 Fill in the form, starting with the **General** section.
   1. Select an informative **Name**.
 The name should describe the significance of the event.
   2. Select a **Data source** from your logging accounts.
-This is the relevant Kibana account you want to correlate with your metrics.
+This is the relevant OpenSearch Dashboards account you want to correlate with your metrics.

 <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana-videos/metrics-annotations.mp4" type="video/mp4" />